eunice657/Skin_Cancer_Prediction/README.md

 Using the matplotlib library, images in the train dataset are displayed.

 #Training
-Our model is trained using the Resnet 50 pre trained model provided by Tensorflow which has been trained using Imagenet.
-The Resnet model is fed the images and builds a build based of its previous knowledge.
-The model performs very well with an accuracy of approximately 95%.
-The model is then tested, trained ,saved and used for deployment.
+There are two different kinds of models trained, the first uses the Resnet50 model to extract the features and train another model using those features.
+The next model uses Resnet (without its pretrained weights) to train the model.
+The latter model performs best and is tested on a particular image to see if it can predict accurately and it did.

 #Deployment
-Deployment was done using Flask
+Deployment was done using Streamlit

 https://drive.google.com/drive/folders/1WwW2bAa2H22R52m634GoYPNHNGGU8-Tk
-The link above contains the datasets used in the training of the model, the saved model and the deployment model.
+The link above contains the saved model and the deployment model.